 In 2020, the Spotlight Initiative was successful in politically elevating the issue of violence against women and girls and in supporting a whole-of-society approach by engaging all actors of a community.
 In Liberia, for example, the programme supported extensive consultations and increased advocacy efforts with government partners that ultimately contributed to the President of Liberia's decision to declare rape as a national emergency, to appoint a Special Prosecutor for Rape, and to establish a National Security Taskforce on sexual and gender-based violence.
-In Kyrgyzstan, the programme collaborated with the Office of the Vice Prime Minister, the highest government institution that works on gender equality and violence against women and girls, to revive the National Gender Council and extend its membership to include civil society activists, and to organize a meeting with ministry-level representatives on the Rapid Gender Assessment of the impact of COVID-19 on women and men.
-By facilitating this kind of high-level political buy-in for the elimination of violence against women and girls, the Spotlight Initiative strengthens national ownership and increases the sustainability of its results.
+In Kyrgyzstan, the programme collaborated with the Office of the Vice Prime Minister, the highest government institution that works on gender equality and violence against women and girls, to revive the National Gender Council and extend its membership to include civil society activists, and to organize a meeting with ministry-level representatives on the Rapid Gender Assessment of the impact of COVID-19 on women and girls, the Spotlight Initiative strengthens national ownership and increases the sustainability of its results.